thepiratex/tvshow/README.md

-# tvshow
+# TV Show
-A flask app using plotly, imdb api, python to display insights on various tv shows
+A an app to display insights for a tv show such as heatmap, trend line, best episode, worst episode etc. Have suggestion?
+Let me know

 # Libraries Used